mertrespectt/mertrespectt/README.md

 ### Hi there, I'm Mert aka cherryst and this is my little introduction to me👋

-- 🔭 I’m currently working on NitrobixNetwork
+- 🔭 I’m currently working on NitrobixNetwork & valent.gg
-- 🌱 I’m currently learning everything 🤣

 ### Spotify Playing 🎧